The New Hampshire primary and the Fort Worth rodeo have more in common than you'd think

 The primary campaign events were free.
 But rodeo tickets cost only about $30.
 And once you’d bought your ticket, you were free and clear — the ticket price was the same even if your favorite rodeo contestant turned out to be a big winner.
 If your favorite Democratic primary contestant turned out to be a big winner, you could be paying for that with higher taxes for years.

-Yet, in contrast to the rodeo, the primary comprises hundreds of events in scores of locations - at which the candidate arrives an hour late.
+Yet, unlike the rodeo, the primary comprises hundreds of events in scores of locations — at which the candidate arrives an hour late.
 Venues vary from too small to get into to too large to escape.
 The temperature is freezing, the wind is howling, the slush is up to your ankles.
-And that's when you're indoors.
+And that’s when you’re indoors.

 The rodeo takes place under one roof, on schedule, in a climate-controlled arena.